Backflow Prevention Device Testing

 The time allowed for completion of necessary corrections is determined by your local water authority.
 Typically, they will mandate a timeframe.

 It's true!
 You can pollute your own drinking water without even realizing it.
 Elimination of cross connections will help protect the water we drink.
 The Safe Drinking Water Act of 1974 established national standards for drinking water.
-The State and Local Governments are responsible for the enforcement of these standards, and the supervision of the public water supply.
+State and Local Governments are responsible for the enforcement of these standards, and the supervision of the public water supply.
 It is the responsibility of Local Government to deliver safe drinking water to your tap.

 What is a Cross Connection?